Quotas and limits

 When a function consumes all of an allocated resource, the resource becomes unavailable until the quota is refreshed or increased.
 This may mean that your function and all other functions in the same project will not work until then.
 A function returns an HTTP 500 error code when one of the resources is over quota and the function cannot execute.

-To increase quotas above the defaults listed here, go to the Cloud Functions Quotas Page, select the quotas you want to modify, click EDIT QUOTAS, supply your user information if prompted, and enter the new quota limit for each quota you selected.
+To increase quotas above the defaults listed here, go to the Firebase Quotas page, select the quotas you want to modify, click Edit quotas, supply your user information if prompted, and enter the new quota limit for each quota you selected.

 Quota limits for Firebase CLI deployment